jfecher/ante-website/content/blog/safe_shared_mutability.md

 To work around this, we can instead have a vector of pointer types to reduce the cost of cloning: `Vec (Rc MyStruct)`.

-Eagle-eyed Rust users will note that `&shared mut t` is fairly similar to `Cell<T>` in Rust (although a more direct comparison would be `Mut t` in the next section).
+Eagle-eyed Rust users will note that `mut t` is fairly similar to `Cell<T>` in Rust.
+After all, both types allow safe, shared mutability by preventing projection into shape-unstable types.
-Most of the key differences come in ergonomics and usability. `&shared t` and its mutable variant are built-into the language and thus able to be projected to struct fields and provide better interop with other reference types.
+Most of the key differences come in ergonomics and usability. `ref t` and `mut t` are built-into the language and thus are able to be projected to struct fields and provide better interop with other reference types.
 This reduces the required number of conversions, enables tailored compiler errors, and importantly allows arbitrary owned values to use shared mutation without requiring converting back and forth between